JonasKoenig/CodeOnMyMind/README.md

 # Code On My Mind

-My name is Jonas and I study computer science in Tübingen, Germany.
+My name is Jonas and I am a computer science MSc based in Tübingen, Germany.
 My Goal is to make programming more accessible and keep track of techniques I learned.
 All of the following projects have a README file in which I explain the required insights.
 Feel free to reuse and modify any code you see here.

 ## Projects